Research

 NSSE

-Dr. Hickey's research lab is focused on expansive framing, motivation, cybersecurity, and other relevant and related work.
+Dr. Hickey's research lab is focused on expansive framing, productive disciplinary engagement, motivation, cybersecurity, and other relevant and related scholarly work.
+I am currently involved in a large-scale systematic review focused on expansive framing's five explanations (Engle, 2002), most specifically with coding for relevant articles.

 FSSE